SKAHP/One-Engi/kant-on-testimony.md

 formed part of the core of Kant’s teaching duties at Königsberg.

-7 Throughout, the lectures were based on Georg Friedrich Meier’s Vernunftlehre \(1752\), and in
+ Throughout, the lectures were based on Georg Friedrich Meier’s Vernunftlehre \(1752\), and in

 particular on a shorter extract, the Auszug aus der Vernunftlehre, which was published the

 same year.
-From the testimony of his students

-8, it is known that Kant lectured directly from his heavily annotated copy of

-the Auszug.
-Kant’s notes, together with the text of Meier’s Auszug, have been made

-available as Volume XVI of the Academy edition, and these Reflexionen will function

-as an important source of information in the following pages.
+From the testimony of his students, it is known that Kant lectured directly from his heavily annotated copy of the Auszug.
+Kant’s notes, together with the text of Meier’s Auszug, have been made available as Volume XVI of the Academy edition, and these Reflexionen will function as an important source of information in the following pages.
 Fortunately, there are

 also a number of lecture notes by Kant’s students, of which several sets have been